Skip to main content

 Information for Patients

-Spinal fusion surgery (an operation) is where a piece of bone or surgical material is used to connect two individual vertebrae of the back together.
-Mechanical lower back pain means pain caused by stress and strain on the spine.
-Spinal fusion surgery is not helpful for mechanical lower back pain and may make the pain worse.
+Spinal fusion surgery (an operation) is where a piece of bone or surgical material is used to connect two vertebrae of the back.
+Isolated lower back pain means pain caused by stress and strain on the spine.
+Spinal fusion surgery is not helpful for isolated lower back pain and may make the pain worse.

 About the condition

-Lower back pain is a very common condition and can affect a person’s quality of life.
-However, it is rarely caused by serious disease and will often improve over time or with some changes to lifestyle.
-Surgery very rarely helps to improve back pain and should only be performed in certain rare cases.
-Medical evidence tells us that spinal fusion surgery is not recommended for mechanical lower back pain
+Isolated lower back pain is a common condition and can affect a person’s quality of life.
+However, it is rarely caused by serious disease and will often improve over time or with some lifestyle changes.
+Surgery is unlikely to improve back pain and should only be performed in certain rare cases.
+Medical evidence tells us that spinal fusion surgery is not recommended for isolated lower back pain.

 What are the BENEFITS of the surgery?

-Experts agree that there is no clear benefit to performing spinal fusion surgery for most mechanical lower back pain.
+Experts agree that there is no clear benefit to performing spinal fusion surgery for most isolated back pain.

 What are the RISKS?

-Spinal fusion surgery may not improve your symptoms and may make your back pain worse.
+Spinal fusion surgery for isolated back pain is unlikely to improve your symptoms.
 Also, any surgery involves risks, including infection, bleeding, and how anaesthetics may affect you.

 What are the ALTERNATIVES?